 Can I Give My Dog Popcorn?
 Answer: Not Recommended

-Generally, giving popcorn to dogs is not life-threatening and there are only a few reported cases of dogs dying from popcorn.
-That said, giving your dog popcorn that is highly salted, buttered, or otherwise flavored with sugar or artificial flavorings makes matters worse.
+Generally, giving popcorn to dogs is not life-threatening.
+There are only a few reported cases of canines dying from popcorn.
+That said, giving your dog popcorn that’s highly salted, buttered, or otherwise flavored with sugar or artificial flavorings makes matters worse.

-Weighing The Risks of Giving Popcorn to Dogs
+Risks of Giving Popcorn to Dogs

-Popcorn as Dog Treats
+Popcorn as a Dog Treat

 Their system is not built to withstand too much salt and artificial chemicals.
-Excessive salt and sweet flavoring intake can lead to obesity, heart problems, diarrhea, diabetes and even arthritis.
-Still worse, dogs can experience general organ failure in extreme cases.
-More commonly, they become increasingly lethargic over time as a result of a poor diet.
+Excessive salt and sweet flavoring can lead to obesity, heart problems, diarrhea, diabetes and even arthritis.
+Still worse, dogs can experience organ failure in extreme cases.
+More commonly, they become lethargic over time as a result of a poor diet.

-Seek Out Health Dog Treats Instead
+Health Dog Treats Instead

 Try to minimize giving your pet too much people food which is generally not really that nutritious for them anyway.
-If your dog is overweight, it may be the clearest sign to lay off the salted and buttered popcorn and instead switch to a healthier treat and overall lifestyle.
+If your dog is overweight, it may be the clearest sign to lay off the salted and buttered popcorn and instead switch to a healthier overall lifestyle.